Balkoth-dev/WOTR_BOAT_BOAT_BOAT/README.md

 ```
 ## Change Log
 ```
+1.0.7
+Added "Dead Is Dead" mod.
+Togglings this option will backup your save with a different change.
+Disabled Tailwind of the Hardy Changes to be reviewed at a later date.
+Added ModMenu support.
+Added new cheats such as teleporting you to the port, island, or boat; finishing the island you are on; showing the map anywhere you are; etc.
+New hotkey support thanks to ModMenu.
+New cheat to add a tailwind to your party.

 1.0.6
 Added "No Shame" mode.
 Toggling this option on will set your attempts to always be zero.
 ```